smolcoder/simpleindexer/README.md

 >> find example
 ```

-Note: do not add src/ path to indexer when loggin is switched-on.
+Note: do not add src/ path to indexer when logging is switched-on.